krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

     the default is 1.
 Note that 0 is not allowed.

 **-M** *mkeyname*
-    principal name for the master key in the database; the default is that given in :ref:`kdc.conf(5)`.
+    principal name for the master key in the database.
+If not specified, the name is determined by the **master_key_name** variable in :ref:`kdc.conf(5)`.

 **-m**
-    specifies that the master database password should be read from the TTY rather than fetched from a file on disk.
+    specifies that the master database password should be read from the keyboard rather than fetched from a file on disk.

 **-sf** *stash_file*
-    specifies the stash file of the master database password.
+    specifies the stash filename of the master database password.
+If not specified, the filename is determined by the **key_stash_file** variable in :ref:`kdc.conf(5)`.

 **-P** *password*
     specifies the master database password.
-This option is not recommended.
+Using this option may expose the password to other users on the system via the process list.

 .. _kdb5_util_options_end:

 COMMANDS
 --------